 The Academy delivers high quality careers education information advice and guidance across years 7-13.
 The programme which holds the Quality in Careers Standard, Career Mark Platinum Award follows the Careers Development Institute framework covering careers, employability and enterprise and supports the eight Gatsby Benchmarks.
 Learning is structured around three core aims of self-development, career exploration and career management.
 Careers education learning is complimented by access to timely impartial and independent careers information advice and guidance.

-Section 42A of the Education Act 1997 requires the governing body at Sir Robert Pattinson Academy to ensure that all registered students are provided with independent careers guidance from Year 8 to Year 13.
+The Careers guidance and access for education and training providers September 2022 requires the governing body at Sir Robert Pattinson Academy to ensure that all registered students are provided with independent careers guidance from Year 7 to Year 13.
 This guidance must be presented in an impartial manner, include information on a range of education or training options and promote the best interests of the students to whom it is given.

 The Technical and Further Education Act 2017 (42B Education Act 1997) requires the Academy to ensure that there is an opportunity for a range of education and training providers to access all pupils in Year 8 to Year 13 for the purpose of informing them about approved technical education qualifications or apprenticeships.